-Compared to typical North American ginger beers, Fentimans has a unique, less-sweet taste because of the true fermentation process.
+Compared to typical North American ginger beers, Fentimans has a unique, less-sweet taste because of its true fermentation process.
 It's the real McCoy.

-While on a visit to Edinburgh, I enjoyed a chilled Great Uncle Cornelius's Ginger Beer in the HM Yacht Britannia's Royal Deck Tea Room.
+While on a visit to Edinburgh, I was served a chilled Great Uncle Cornelius's Ginger Beer in the HM Yacht Britannia's Royal Deck Tea Room.
 Bottled by James White, it's a "still" ginger beer, meaning it's not carbonated.

 The fresh and tangy flavor of pressed ginger juice is blended with apple juice to produce a smooth tasting beverage that's very refreshing to drink.

-By experimenting with the Homemade Ginger Beer Recipe Without Yeast on this page, you can produce your own unfermented "still" ginger beverages.
+By experimenting with the Ginger Beer Recipe Without Yeast, you can produce your own unfermented "still" ginger beverages.

-As you experiment with the old fashioned soft drink recipes, you will get to experience the wholesome and delicious soft drink your ancestors once enjoyed as children.
-Once you taste homemade ginger beer, you'll love it.
+As you experiment with making homemade soft drinks, you will get to experience the wholesome and delicious beverages your ancestors once enjoyed as children.
+Once you taste a homemade ginger beer, you'll love it.

-Have fun experimenting with these homemade ginger beer recipes.
-Making your own soda pop is loads of fun, and it's so very easy when the little secrets have been mastered.
+Choose an old fashioned ginger beer recipe and have fun experimenting.
+Learning to make your own soda pop is loads of fun, and it's so very easy when the little secrets have been mastered.

 Simply follow the old recipes, adjusting the quantities when needed.
 Soon, with patience and some practice, you will become an accomplished carbonated beverage brewer.